ollienation/Blog/blogs/part1.md

 nano .env
 ```

-and change the values to your liking.
+Change the values to your liking.
 I'll be using the one's know widely to be the best and most secure. **_Read: use your own credentials_**:

 ```
 POSTGRES_USER=admin